mcventus/The-Gold-Miner/README.md

 - No changes made yet, I will update this section later on

 ## The report format
-- taken from the Teacher's repository.
+- Taken from the Teacher's repository.